Test-Optional Admissions Policy

 Middlebury is currently test-optional.
 You do not have to submit standardized test scores with your application.
 A lack of scores will not factor into your application review.
-If you would like your standardized testing to be considered, you can submit either the SAT, the ACT, or three SAT Subject Tests in different academic disciplines (Math I and Math II, for example, do not qualify as two distinct Subject Tests).
+If you would like your standardized testing to be considered, you can submit either the SAT or the ACT.
 If you choose to submit your tests, please note that we do not require the SAT Essay or the ACT Writing tests.

-If you submit your (optional) test scores, Middlebury will “super score” standardized test results—meaning we will accept the highest score from each section of the SAT, the ACT or SAT Subject Tests, regardless of sitting, and sum the best scores across sittings of the same test.
-We do not combine results from different forms of testing—i.e. results from the SAT and SAT Subject Tests.
+If you submit your (optional) test scores, Middlebury will “super score” standardized test results—meaning we will accept the highest score from each section of the SAT or the ACT, regardless of sitting, and sum the best scores across sittings of the same test.
+We do not combine results from different forms of testing.

 Middlebury College will accept either self-reported or official test scores for first-year and transfer applications for admission.